This event has been cancelled. Stay tuned for an alternate celebration date. Thank you.

 The National Arbor Day Foundation, with headquarters in Nebraska City, Nebraska, determines the criteria for awarding Tree City USA awards.
 To qualify, a community must meet four standards demonstrating a continuing commitment to urban forestry.
 Communities must enact a tree ordinance, must hold an officially designated Arbor Day celebration proclaimed by the City Council, must have a tree advisory board or a department responsible for trees and must spend $2.00 per capita annually on tree-related activities.

 - Since 2001, PRPA has made an annual donation to purchase new trees for the City of Loveland.
-In 2019, PRPA is contributing $1750.00 toward Arbor Day planting.
+In 2020, PRPA is contributing $3,500.00 toward Arbor Day planting, which funds all tree plantings for 2020 celebration events.

 - The Open Lands & Trails Division offers a variety of volunteer opportunities and projects throughout the year.
 Visit offero.cityofloveland.org to view the calendar and sign up.